Athlete Guide to Setting SMART Nutrition Goals

-Setting nutrition goals is essential for athletes to stay motivated and focused on your progress.
-This is especially true when you’re setting nutrition goals to support optimal sports performance.
+Setting SMART nutrition goals helps athletes stay motivated and focused on their progress and achievements.
+It’s especially beneficial when they’re setting nutrition goals to support soccer performance

 That’s where SMART goals come in.